 Butternut Squash Ravioli with Gorgonzola Sauce

-Delicious Butternut Squash Ravioli is boiled to perfect tenderness and served with a creamy gorgonzola sauce made with 4 ingredients.
+This recipe for Butternut Squash Ravioli with Gorgonzola Sauce is back by demand!
+Delicious store-bought butternut squash-filled ravioli is served with a creamy gorgonzola sauce made with 4 ingredients.
+The sauce is rich and flavorful, plus it doesn’t require much cooking.
 This Italian dish has all the bells and whistles for the ravioli lover in you!
-The sauce is rich, thick, and exceptionally flavorful, and doesn’t require much cooking.

-- With sweet and savory flavors, these ravioli will explode in your mouth with every forkful.
+With sweet and savory flavors, these ravioli will explode in your mouth with every forkful.
+Here are the 4 ingredients you will need to make our gorgonzola sauce:

 - Butternut Squash Ravioli (2-packages of 8 ounces)

-- 1/2 of a large wedge (about 4 to 5 ounces, about 125 grams) of Gorgonzola Dolce cheese
+- Gorgonzola Dolce cheese – 1/2 of a large wedge (about 4 to 5 ounces, about 125 grams)

-- one small container of Mascarpone cheese -you will only need 1/2 of the container (at least 4 ounces, 125grams)
+- Mascarpone cheese – you will only need 1/2 of the container (at least 4 ounces, 125grams)

 1. First, Cook the Pancetta: Sauté the pancetta in a skillet.
 Then drain all the excess fat and oil, and set it aside.